 To avoid a service fee, see if the booking can be accomplished elsewhere, other than on airbnb or whichever platform you’re shopping.

 Good idea, but don’t bother trying to explore options via the platform.
 Attempts to share any contact information directly will be redacted.
-Even bedandbreakfast dot com, owned by Expedia, is switching to a pay-per-booking model.
-As B&B innkeepers are transitioned, their website links and other contact information disappear from the site.
+If you once enjoyed finding a B&B on bedandbreakfast dot com, it’s now owned by Expedia, and all searches steer you to the OTA’s pay-per-booking model.
+On that site, you no longer will find a B&B’s website link or phone number.

 Sometimes, your quest to book direct is super easy.
 On airbnb, for example, where each individually bookable room must have its own listing, if you fancy the lovely Godiva Room at Cocoa Cottage Bed and Breakfast in Whitehall, simply open another browser screen.
 A quick search will take you to Cocoa Cottage B&B’s lovely website.
 Easy and secure online booking.
 No service fee.
 Book direct.

 Be aware: Not every property you find on sites like airbnb is an established, quality-assured bed and breakfast with its own website, great reviews on other platforms, and roots in their communities.
-If you find that an owner offers no reservation method other than the platform’s and has no secure method for accepting credit card payments, it might be unwise to book directly.
+If you find that an owner offers no reservation method other than the platform’s and has no secure method for accepting credit card payments, it might be wiser to book on the OTA.

 Other benefits of directly booking a B&B

 If you go directly to the inn’s website, you will not only see more photos and get a better feel for the place, but also: